 - Support for tourism operators and hospitality providers - fees and charges relief for tourism operators and hospitality providers include: waiving application fees for some variations to liquor licences, waiving registration renewal fees for inbound tour operators, waiving of daily fees for commercial activity agreements and permits, rebate on marina charges and passenger levies, deferral of Tourism Lease Rent Payments.

 - The Australian Tourism Export Council is offering assistance to offset cashflow crisis.
+More information.

 - Tourism impact survey - the Queensland Government continues to keep a close eye on the impacts of COVID-19 on Queensland’s tourism industry.
 Take a few minutes to complete this short survey so there is robust information about the business impacts that are being experienced.
+Take the survey.